lugia-kun/tlpsrc2spec/README.md

 Creates RPM Spec file (except for %prep, %build and %install sections) from ~~tlpsrc~~ tlpdb files.

+Currently, this program is only for [Momonga Linux](http://www.momonga-linux.org/).
+If you want to use this framework for your distribution, it is already ready to do this.
+Please open an issue to request this.

 ## Installation

 TODO: Write installation instructions here